0x776F6C66/Red-Tools/OSINT.md

 * allintitle - similar to intitle but looks for all the specified terms in the title
 * link:www.google.com - list webpages that have links pointing to google
 * info:www.google.com - show information about google

+This is not an exhaustive list.
+The power of google dorking comes in when the above operators are combined....
 ~~~
-**exploits can be found at exploit db**

 - website recon - e.g Frameworks like recon-ng
 - gitrob & gitleaks - find sensitive info in git repositories
 - shodan -- find devices connected to the internet e.g
 ~~~
-* in search bar: hostname:"domain name" -- find open ports and devices of the specified hostname
+* hostname:"domain name" - find open ports and devices of the specified hostname
 ~~~

-- Email harvesing
+- Email harvesing - **emails harvested could be used to check for passwords in password dumps**
 ~~~
 * theharvester
 ~~~
-**emails harvested could be used to check for password dumps in places like pastebin**

 - Social Searcher - search engine for social media sites
 - Twofi - scan's a user's twittes feed and generates wordlistsa(personalized) for password attacks against the user